Josh2297/Solar-PvOutput-Data-Collection/README.md

 8. To get more parameters for each ladder the user is required to extend the extract_date_generated_power function.
 9. More pages for each ladder can be gotten by increasing the > range value from 12 in `line 49`, and more laddder pages can be scrapped by increasing the range value from 10 in `line 149`.

+** This work is part of a project to use Atificial learning and Machine Learning to capture useful insights into solar panel outputs and predict solar panel outputs**
 ## Contributors.
 1. Okechukwu Joshua Ifeanyi
 2. Anuka Ifeanyi Stanley